 When the “GFSC delegates were called upon to ‘make the change’ towards achieving the global food safety vision”, what exactly was meant by this call?
 What change and how?
 Was a re-focus for GFSI considered?
-As I have challenged in the post Where Water is Gold, what is the Global Initiative doing about these situations that are counter to assuring the safety of water and the safety of food?
+As I have challenged regarding this crucial requirement for the assurance of safe food in the post Where Water is Gold, what is the Global Initiative doing about these situations that are counter to assuring the safety of water and the safety of food?
 Addressing such situations has never been the intention of the GFSI may be the argument.
 What exactly then is the GFSI intention and the intentions of conferences like the GFSC 2016.
 Is an incomplete provision of needed solutions the intention?
 Is the global community to be content with GFSI solutions whereby assessors go to places that can afford to pay for the assessments while other places that also provide food for the global community struggle along?